mvsjober/puhti-ml/README.md

 For each new module a Python requirements file needs to be added as `foo/1.2.3.txt`, where `foo` is the name of the software package and `1.2.3` the version number.
 Also a Lua-based module file is needed named as `modulefiles/foo/1.2.3.lua`.
 See the existing files for examples.

 At the end of the installation the script produces a frozen snapshot of exactly what packages were installed as `foo/1.2.3.txt.frozen` in case there is a need to replicate the exact environment later.

+Also remember to:

+- add your module to the `install-all.sh` script
+- add tests as `tests/foo.py` where `foo` is your package name

 ### Text files